Everything You Need to Know About Law Firm Revenue

 Learn how Clio Payments can help your law firm get paid faster and collect more, or you can also see Clio in action.

 Knowledge is power.
-If you want to increase your law firm’s revenue, you must keep track of certain key metrics that show how much your firm is actualizing its revenue potential.
-You should track how much billable time your firm is tracking, billing, and collecting on.
-Track and optimize your firm’s:
+If you want to increase your law firm’s revenue, you must identify key metrics that show how much your firm is actualizing its revenue potential.
+Measure how much billable time your firm is tracking, billing, and collecting on.
+Note and optimize your firm’s:

 • Utilization rate: The number of billable hours worked divided by the number of hours in the workday.